 Once your mug cake is done cooking in the microwave, I highly suggest topping it with:

-- ice cream, either vanilla ice cream or cookie ice cream
+- ice cream, either vanilla ice cream, dark chocolate ice cream, or cookie ice cream

 - a dollop of whipped cream